-We believe there is a high probability that the Tuscarora settlement will be approved as filed, and as a result, the expected reduction in Tuscarora's future cash flows constituted a triggering event that led us to evaluate, for possible impairment, the \$82 million of goodwill related to our acquisition of Tuscarora.
+The expected reduction in Tuscarora's future cash flows due to the high probability of approval of the Tuscarora Settlement as filed constituted a triggering event in the second quarter of 2016 that led us to evaluate, for possible impairment, the \$82 million of goodwill related to our acquisition of Tuscarora.

-Our analysis resulted in the estimated fair value of Tuscarora exceeding its carrying value but the excess was less than 10 percent.
+Our analysis in the second quarter resulted in the estimated fair value of Tuscarora exceeding its carrying value but the excess was less than 10 percent.
 The fair value was measured using a discounted cash flow analysis and included revenue expected from Tuscarora's current contracting level together with other opportunities on the system.
 There is a risk that reductions in future cash flow forecasts as a result of Tuscarora not being able to maintain its current contracting level and/or not being able to realize other opportunities on the system, together with adverse changes in other key assumptions such as projected operating costs and other future growth capital, could result in a future impairment of the goodwill balance relating to Tuscarora.